 Cozumel Beaches for Diving

-There are several great options for Cozumel beaches near the cruise port suitable for diving.
+There are several great options for Cozumel beaches near the cruise port suitable for scuba diving.
 These are as follows:

 Playa Palancar